Kweepa/CursedTrailZX/README.md

 # CursedTrailZX
-Oregon Trail crossed with Judge Dredd's Cursed Earth, for the ZX Spectrum
+Oregon Trail crossed with Judge Dredd's Cursed Earth, for the ZX Spectrum.
+Entered into the CSSCGC 2023.